erolcum/Async-Socket-Client/README.md

 https://www.hw-group.com/software/hercules-setup-utility

 I noticed something that when you write **Can you write a program for async socket client in C#** in **ChatGPT** it gives the same code in youtube video..<br>
 I think it is a standard sample program that was published in msdn.
 If you look into msdn there is a newer version with **async** and **await** keywords..
-ChatGPT also knows that version..<br>
+ChatGPT knows that version too..<br>
 OS : Windows 10  IDE : Visual Studio Community 2022